qbrilliance/qristal-core/examples/README.md

 * Use an AWS Region that supports AWS Braket (e.g., us-east-1);
 * Create an S3 Bucket with prefix `amazon-braket-*` and create a folder inside the S3 bucket to store results.

-`execute_GST_XYCZ.py`

-_qubits_: 2
-_noise_: true/false (depends on setting in C++ runner)

-A simple example demonstrating the creation of a gate set tomography experiment design for 2-qubit gates Rx(pi/2), Ry(pi/2), and CZ using pyGSTi.
-An exported circuit list is passed to a provided pyGSTi_runner (using qb::benchmark).
-The gathered results are loaded back into pyGSTi and used to create an html report.

 ## C++ ##